Pectoral sandpiper: Description

-This bird looks similar to the widely sympatric sharp-tailed sandpiper ("C." acuminata), which is not a member of the stint clade however.
-The pectoral sandpiper is a largish calidrid (19–23 cm in length, with a wingspan of 37–46 cm) with a grey-brown back, brownest in the summer male, and grayest in winter.
+This bird looks similar to the widely sympatric sharp-tailed sandpiper (C. acuminata), which is not however a member of the same clade in the genus.
+The pectoral sandpiper is a largish calidrid (19–23 cm in length, with a wingspan of 37–46 cm) with a grey-brown back, brownest in the summer male, and greyest in winter.
 The pectoral sandpiper has a grey breast, sharply demarcated at its lower edge, which gives this species its English name; this clear dividing line is particularly conspicuous if the birds are turned towards the observer.
 The legs are yellowish, and the bill is olive with a darker tip.
+The males are on average heavier than the females, but with much overlap; in breeding plumage, males also have a blacker breast spotted whitish.

 The juveniles are more brightly patterned above with rufous coloration and white mantle stripes.

-This species differs from the sharp-tailed sandpiper in its breast pattern, weaker supercilium and grayer crown.
+This species differs from the sharp-tailed sandpiper in its strong breast band pattern, weaker supercilium and browner, less rufous crown.